0xz00n/Pyrp/README.md

 # Pyrp
-Kind of like Burp for TCP protocols.
+Kind of like a dependency-less Burp for TCP protocols.
 But worse.

 This is really just a script that makes thick app network analysis/modification easy in restrictive environments.
 It should work as long as python 3 is installed on the machine.